frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 - exponent: this `MUST` consist of an E followed by an optional + or - sign followed by one or more decimal digits (0-9)

-This lexical formatting `MAY` be modified using these additional properties:
+Formatting `MAY` be modified using these additional properties:

 - **decimalChar**: A string whose value is used to represent a decimal point within the number.
 The default value is ".".
 - **groupChar**: A string whose value is used to group digits within the number.
 This property does not have a default value.
 A common value is "," e.g. "100,000".
 - **bareNumber**: a boolean field with a default of `true`.
-If `true` the physical contents of this field `MUST` follow the formatting constraints already set out.
+If `true` the contents of this field `MUST` follow the formatting constraints already set out.
 If `false` the contents of this field may contain leading and/or trailing non-numeric characters (which implementors `MUST` therefore strip).
 The purpose of `bareNumber` is to allow publishers to publish numeric data that contains trailing characters such as percentages e.g. `95%` or leading characters such as currencies e.g. `€95` or `EUR 95`.
 Note that it is entirely up to implementors what, if anything, they do with stripped text.

 ### `integer`

 The field contains integers - that is whole numbers.

+**String Representation**

+As strings, values `MUST` be represented following the rules below.

 Integer values are indicated in the standard way for any valid integer.

-This lexical formatting `MAY` be modified using these additional properties:
+Formatting `MAY` be modified using these additional properties:

 - **groupChar**: A string whose value is used to group digits within the integer.
 This property does not have a default value.
 A common value is "," e.g. "100,000".
 - **bareNumber**: a boolean field with a default of `true`.
-If `true` the physical contents of this field `MUST` follow the formatting constraints already set out.
+If `true` the contents of this field `MUST` follow the formatting constraints already set out.
 If `false` the contents of this field may contain leading and/or trailing non-numeric characters (which implementors `MUST` therefore strip).
 The purpose of `bareNumber` is to allow publishers to publish numeric data that contains trailing characters such as percentages e.g. `95%` or leading characters such as currencies e.g. `€95` or `EUR 95`.
 Note that it is entirely up to implementors what, if anything, they do with stripped text.

 ### `boolean`

-The field contains boolean (true/false) data.
+The field contains boolean data i.e. logical `true` or logical `false`.

-In the physical representations of data where boolean values are represented with strings, the values set in `trueValues` and `falseValues` are to be cast to their logical representation as booleans. `trueValues` and `falseValues` are arrays which can be customised to user need.
-The default values for these are in the additional properties section below.

-The boolean field can be customised with these additional properties:
+**String Representation**

+As strings, values `MUST` be represented as defined by the `trueValues` and `falseValues` properties that can be customized to user need:

-- **trueValues**: `[ "true", "True", "TRUE", "1" ]`
+- **trueValues**: An array of native values to be interpreted as logical `true`.
+The default is `[ "true", "True", "TRUE", "1" ]`.
-- **falseValues**: `[ "false", "False", "FALSE", "0" ]`
+- **falseValues**: An array of native values to be interpreted as logical `false`.
+The default is `[ "false", "False", "FALSE", "0" ]`.

 ### `object`

 The field contains a valid JSON object.

+**String Representation**

+As strings, values `MUST` be represented by valid serialized JSON objects.

 ### `array`

 The field contains a valid JSON array.

+**String Representation**

+As strings, values `MUST` be represented by valid serialized JSON arrays.

 ### `list`

 The field contains data that is an ordered one-level depth collection of primitive values with a fixed item type.
-In the lexical representation, the field `MUST` contain a string with values separated by a delimiter which is `,` (comma) by default e.g. `value1,value2`.
 In comparison to the `array` type, the `list` type is directly modelled on the concept of SQL typed collections.

-`format`: no options (other than the default).

-The list field can be customised with these additional properties:
+The list field can be customised with this additional property:

-- **delimiter**: specifies the character sequence which separates lexically represented list items.
-If not present, the default is `,` (comma).
 - **itemType**: specifies the list item type in terms of existent Table Schema types.
-If present, it `MUST` be one of `string`, `integer`, `boolean`, `number`, `datetme`, `date`, and `time`.
+If present, it `MUST` be one of `string`, `integer`, `boolean`, `number`, `datetime`, `date`, and `time`.
 If not present, the default is `string`.
 A data consumer `MUST` process list items as it were individual values of the corresponding data type.

-Note, that on lexical level only default formats are supported, for example, for a list with `itemType` set to `date`, items have to be in default form for dates i.e. `yyyy-mm-dd`.
+**String Representation**

+As strings, values `MUST` be represented by strings with list items separated by a delimiter which is `,` (comma) by default e.g. `value1,value2`.
+The list items `MUST` be serialized using a default format of the corresponding `itemType`.
+The delimiter can be customised with this additional property:

+- **delimiter**: specifies the character sequence which separates list items.
+If not present, the default is `,` (comma).

 ### `datetime`

-The field contains a date with a time.
+The field contains a date with a time and an optional timezone.

-Supported formats:
+**String Representation**

+As strings, values `MUST` be represented in one of the following formats:

-- **default**: The lexical representation `MUST` be in a form defined by [XML Schema](https://www.w3.org/TR/xmlschema-2/#dateTime) containing required date and time parts, followed by optional milliseconds and timezone parts, for example, `2024-01-26T15:00:00` or `2024-01-26T15:00:00.300-05:00`.
+- **default**: values `MUST` be in a form defined by [XML Schema](https://www.w3.org/TR/xmlschema-2/#dateTime) containing required date and time parts, followed by optional milliseconds and timezone parts, for example, `2024-01-26T15:00:00` or `2024-01-26T15:00:00.300-05:00`.
 - **\<PATTERN\>**: values in this field can be parsed according to `<PATTERN>`. `<PATTERN>` `MUST` follow the syntax of [standard Python / C strptime](https://docs.python.org/2/library/datetime.html#strftime-strptime-behavior).
 Values in the this field `SHOULD` be parsable by Python / C standard `strptime` using `<PATTERN>`.
 Example for `"format": ""%d/%m/%Y %H:%M:%S"` which would correspond to a date with time like: `12/11/2018 09:15:32`.
 - **any**: Any parsable representation of the value.
 The implementing library can attempt to parse the datetime via a range of strategies.
 An example is `dateutil.parser.parse` from the `python-dateutils` library.
 It is `NOT RECOMMENDED` to use `any` format as it might cause interoperability issues.